Manojkun1996/expro_ass1/README.md

 System's features
 The sys can show on the terminal what the robot is doing and the what the behavior's state is executing.

-## Limitations
-The user actions is randomly defined by the system, and there exists neither a real relationship with the user nor a real pointing gesture.
-The robot has not a velocity to get him desired target position, and there is not a real simulator to view if the target is achieved.

-## Possible technical Improvements
-A possible technical improvements may be:

-An interaction with the user can be created
-We can Implement a real velocity to change the odometry of the robot A simulator like turtlebot, Gazeboo can be used,